alessiasaporita/Missing-Modalities/README.md

 ## CLIP with Missing Modalities for Visual Recognition
 In this code, we analyze CLIP's robustness in multimodal learning for visual recognition when missing-modality occurs either during training or testing in real-world situations.
 To this end, we freeze the model's parameters and train only the final classifier.
-This is the code for the multimodal classification task using MM-IMDb, UPCM Food101, and Hateful Memes with image and text modalities.
+This is the code for the multimodal classification task using MM-IMDb, UPMC Food101, and Hateful Memes with image and text modalities.

 ### Environment